 Do I have to tag my activity as a 'Workout?'

 No, unlike on the web, the mobile workout analysis is available for all run activities regardless of their tag.

 How do I get lap data for my run activity?

 At this time, the Strava does not have a lap button.
 If you record with a GPS device that's capable of recording laps, you can upload your activities to Strava.
 Laps can be created for any distance, but some devices will automatically record a lap every mile or km.

 Where can I see my splits?

-You can use the settings icon (see 'Settings' above) to use your splits instead of lap data.
-You can also see all your splits at a glance in between your workout analysis and your best efforts on the activity page.
+You can see all your splits at a glance between your workout analysis and your best efforts on the activity page.